scottgoering/HeaterMeter-wiki/Installation.md

 # Installation
 ## Installation of HeaterMeter

+### HeaterMeter bootloader
+The ATmega328P chip **must have a bootloader** in order to load the HeaterMeter software via the serial interface.
+The standard Optiboot is used, however the Optiboot that ships with Arduino-0022 has a bug in it which can prevent HeaterMeter from fully booting properly.
+If you have an ICSP programmer, I'd recommend using the version from Arduino-1.0.
+If you do not have an ISCP programmer you **must buy an ATmega328P with the bootloader already installed**.

+### HeaterMeter software
 HeaterMeter is simply compiled using the Arduino IDE and uploaded to an AVR.
 The source path is /arduino/ and it contains both the heatermeter source directory (open the pde file in the Arduino IDE) and the libraries needed.
 The libraries may need to be copied / linked to your Arduino library directory depending on where you installed the source.
 On Windows this is under %USERPROFILE%/Documents/Arduino/Libraries.

 It may be convenient to simply link the library directories using the Windows mklink command (Win7), which must be run as Administrator.
 For example (substitute sourcepath with where your HeaterMeter source is)